adamranieri/GCP-ACE/SecurityAndMonitoring/MonitoringServices.md

 - Cloud Trace (Previously stackdriver trace)
     - Tracks and collects latency data
     - How long an endpoint takes to respond
+- Error Reporting
+    - For logging stack traces in an application

 ### Other Types
     - SQL binary logging